laurencelundblade/QCBOR/doc/Building.md

 #### CMake options

-Previously some QCBOR_OPT_DISABLE_XXX options were provided.
-They have been replaces with QCBOR_DISABLE_XXX and expanded to cover all features disables.
+Previously, some QCBOR_OPT_DISABLE_XXX options were provided.
+They have been replaced with QCBOR_DISABLE_XXX and expanded to cover all features disables.
 See below.

 @anchor CodeSize